|

 Reader's Guide to The Mountain Men of the American West

-Compiled by S. K. Wier
+Compiled and Annotated by Stuart K. Wier

 Antoine Clement, by Alfred Jacob Miller, 1837.This is a guide to the best books about the mountain men of the American west which I know about.
 Anyone can find a book here to suit them: casual readers, students, enthusiasts, reenactors, and historians.
 I include a few less distinguished books, too, when they are the only thing about a topic.
-For some fifteen years -- roughly speaking, 1823 to 1838 and beyond -- the western U.S. was the domain of the mountain men, trappers who spent years traveling and living in the wilderness.
+For some fifteen years -- roughly speaking, 1823 to 1838, the western U.S. was the domain of the mountain men, fur trappers who spent years traveling and living in the wilderness.
 Long before wagon trains, settlers, gold rushes, cavalry, Indian wars, cowboys, wild west towns, or railroads, mountain men were the first from the U.S. to see the Rocky Mountains and the lands from the plains to the Pacific.
 Their life was highly free and adventuresome, and often dangerous and short, lived in a shining wilderness.

 Contents